 Chaplain Dennis Dewey

 Pastor Dennis Dewey has been a KCPD Chaplain since 1993.
 He says he enjoys being a Chaplain because it allows him to give back to a group of people who give so much to the community.
 Being a Chaplain enriches his life because he gets to know and interact with people he would not otherwise meet.
 Pastor Dewey deeply appreciates the men and women who serve our community through the KCPD.
-He is the senior pastor of Hope Fellowship Church, 8350 N. Conant Ave., Kansas City, MO.
 He has a B.S. in Building Construction & Design from John Brown University and a Master of Divinity & Doctor of Ministry degree from the North American Baptist Seminary.
-He has been married for 41 years to Debbie and they have 3 children and 11 grandchildren.
+He has been married for over 40 years to Debbie and they have 3 children and 11 grandchildren.

 Chaplain Bill Fox